Really-Simple-Plugins/complianz-gdpr/readme.txt

 With some custom CSS this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.
 We do, however, have the option to create a Soft Cookie Wall.
 Which blocks interaction with the website, but dismissing remains a possibility.

 == Changelog ==
+= 6.1.1 =
+* Improvement: upgrade tables for older versions

 = 6.1.0.1 =
-* Fix: upgrade tables for older versions
 * Fix: Recaptcha integration issue, props @delanthear @peopleinside @soydelia for reporting the issue

 = 6.1.0 =
 * New: Consent per Service in combination with CookieShredder.